AnnaVitali/heating_process_optimization/index.md

 ## Real case optimization results

 The video presents the iteration results obtained by the optimiser for the real-use case of the lion that was tested.
+The first image shows the predicted temperature, the second shows the margin of error, and the third shows the expected result.

 <div style="text-align: center;">
   <video width="640" height="360" controls>